-Dr. Woodward serves on the editorial boards for Advances in Water Resources and ACM Transactions on Mathematical Software and has served on numerous organizing committees for national and international meetings.
-In addition, she serves as the Society for Industrial and Applied Mathematics (SIAM) Vice President-at-Large.
+Dr. Woodward serves on the editorial board for ACM Transactions on Mathematical Software and has served on numerous organizing committees for national and international meetings.
+She currently serves as the ICIAM (International Council on Industrial and Applied Mathematics) representative on the Standing Committee for Gender Equality in Science, an international committee of scientific professional unions formed to promote gender equality in sciences worldwide.
 Dr. Woodward was named to the 2017 Class of Fellows of the Society for Industrial and Applied Mathematics and to the 2021 Class of Fellows of the Association for Women in Mathematics.
 In 2015 Dr. Woodward was one of 15 early- and mid-career scientists and engineers recognized by LLNL for exceptional technical achievement.
-Carol currently serevs as the ICIAM (International Council on Industrial and Applied Mathematics) representative on the Standing Committee for Gender Equality in Science, an international committee of scientific professional unions formed to promote gender equity in sciences worldwide.
-She served as Numerical Methods Group Leader and Postdoctoral Program Manager in the LLNL Center for Applied Scientific Computing, four years as an At-Large Member of the Association for Women in Mathematics Executive Committee, and six years as an elected member of the SIAM Council.
-She has also held offices in the SIAM activity groups on Geosciences and Computational Science and Engineering and was the SIAM representative to the Joint Committee on Women in the Mathematical Sciences for 3 years (2 as Committee Chair).
+She served as the Society for Industrial and Applied Mathematics (SIAM) Vice President-at-Large (2018–2021).
+In addition, she served as Numerical Methods Group Leader and Postdoctoral Program Manager in the LLNL Center for Applied Scientific Computing, four years as an At-Large Member of the Association for Women in Mathematics Executive Committee, and six years as an elected member of the SIAM Council.
+She has also held offices in the SIAM activity groups on Geosciences and Computational Science and Engineering and was the SIAM representative to the Joint Committee on Women in the Mathematical Sciences for three years (two as Committee Chair).

 Dr. Carol Woodward has been a computational mathematician in the Center for Applied Scientific Computing (CASC) at Lawrence Livermore National Laboratory (LLNL) since June of 1996.
-Prior to that time, she attended Rice University where she received her PhD in Computational and Applied Mathematics and Louisiana State University where she graduated with a B.S. in Mathematics.
+Prior to that time, she attended Rice University where she received a PhD in Computational and Applied Mathematics and Louisiana State University where she graduated with a B.S. in Mathematics.
 She completed high school at the Louisiana School for Math, Science and Arts, a two year residential high school that emphasizes advanced study in mathematics, sciences, humanities, and arts.

 A position paper Woodward wrote with colleague, Jeff Hittinger, discussing some of the things DOE labs look for in trained computational scientists can be found on the Computing website.